stpope/CSL6/README.md

 		X86 (PC) and ARM (RaspberryPi) platforms supported
 	iOS: recent releases and toolchains
 	Android: recent releases and toolchains
+	RaspberryPi and Beaglebone: recent Debian releases and toolchains
 	MS-Windows: Windows 10 with VisualStudio 2019 (see note below)
 	All: JUCE 6.0